 >83.3% of assessment units (surveys) at same status

-This criterion is a measure of the extent of the difference between the observed measure of the quantity indicator and the quantity indicator target.
-Large differences between the observed quantity indicator value and the quantity indicator target corresponds to high confidence in the UK Regional Sea scale Marine Strategy Framework Directive assessment.
+This criterion is a measure of the magnitude of the difference between the observed extent meeting the quality target and the extent threshold.
+Large differences between the observed extent meeting the quality target and the extent threshold corresponds to high confidence in the UK Regional Sea scale UK Marine Strategy assessment.

-Broad-scale habitats: assessment within 5% of the target
+Broad scale habitats: assessment within 5% of target

-Broad-scale habitats: assessment within 5% - 10% of the target
+Broad scale habitats: assessment within 5% - 10% of target

 The overall confidence assessment is based on the lowest extent to which the criteria are fulfilled (one-out-all-out).